The Tuesday Drownings

 Info

 Tensions rise between the FBI and a known trafficker.
-As a new line of investigation emerges, there is more death in the water, and a body washes up.
+As a new line of investigation emerges, there is more death in the water.
+A body washes up.

 Dark green underwater